andrewgremlich/ai-freelance/SCRIPT.md

 ## Inspire

-Eventually with my freelance project, I accomplished something that no other software engineer had done previously for David.
+Eventually with my freelance project, I accomplished something that no other software engineer had done previously for for my client, David.
 He explained to me on several occasions that I was the fifth software engineer to tackle this project.
 All the previous software engineers had various problems with the project, and they couldn't deliver a finished product for David.
-David also had been working on this project for about 8 years.
-But even when I was discouraged from the lack of help from AI technology and lack of knowledge, I tackled the problems head on and I learned how to solve the problems.
+David had been working on this project for about 8 years.
+To be able to deliver a software product to help fulfill another person's dreams was a magical and reward experience.

+But even when I was discouraged from not using AI technology properly, I tackled the problems head on and I learned how to solve the problems.
 On one occasion David said this quote to me, explaining his motivation for keeping on moving.
 He knew that I was a hiker, so the metaphor landed well with me.

 > When you're hiking, those little steps might not seem like much — but they're exactly what get you to the top.

 The little things we do for our careers may not seem like much when compared to the massive driving force of AI technology, but it is precisely those small steps that make our own careers a human experience.
+Since tackling this project, I have now started to gain wisdom and knowledge in 3D-animation web technology, 3D printing, electronics, and trigonometry

+[SOLID CONCLUSION!]

 ## Presentation